MultiSafepay/docs/content/payments/methods/pay-later/klarna/activation.md

 4. MultiSafepay connects to Klarna.
 5. Test payments in your test environment.

 We recommend testing Klarna payments via the Klarna Portal to experience the full functionality.
-You can also test from your MultiSafepay account with more limited functionality.
+You can also test from your MultiSafepay dashboard with more limited functionality.

 ## Live account